 DRYLANDS

-The minimalist beauty of the deserts where she has spent time with tribes such as the Bidhan, Haratin, Rebaiya, Bisharin, Jebeliya, and Al Alegat shapes her visual language.
-Stark contrasts of black and white echo the extremes of the landscape, hint at a fading way of life and reflecting the fragility of these communities.
-Kettner’s photographs are restrained and direct, moving beyond clichés of emptiness or romantic isolation revealing the desert as a living archive.
-Through her work, she invites viewers to witness an alternative way of living, one in which land and memory remain deeply intertwined, yet increasingly under threat.
+The photographs are restrained and direct, moving beyond clichés of emptiness or romantic isolation to reveal the desert as a living archive.
+Through this work, viewers are invited to witness an alternative way of living, in which land and memory remain deeply intertwined, yet increasingly under threat.